hashicorp/vault/website/source/api/system/replication-performance.html.md

 ## Create Mounts Filter

 This endpoint is used to modify the mounts that are filtered to a secondary.
 Filtering can be specified in whitelist mode or blacklist mode.
 In whitelist mode the secret and auth mounts that are specified are included to the selected secondary.
-In blacklist mode, the mouunt paths are excluded.
+In blacklist mode, the mount paths are excluded.

 | Method   | Path                                                     | Produces               |
 | :------- | :------------------------------------------------------- | :--------------------- |